Whistleblower False Claims Act Retaliation Defense Attorneys

 - Knowingly using (or causing to be used) a false record or statement to conceal, avoid, or decrease an obligation to pay money or transmit property to the Federal Government.

+How is the False Claims Act Retaliation Provision Applied?
 The anti-retaliation provision of the False Claims Act protects government contractor employees, contractors and other agents of a company from being “discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against in the terms and conditions of employment by his or her employer” because the employee, contractor, or agent investigated, threatened to report, actually reported or sought to stop the company from engaging in actions that can defraud the United States government.

 When the Plaintiff (Relator) engages in “protected activity” in the context of False Claims Act Qui Tam retaliation, there would at least be some opposition shown.
 The Whistleblower must show that she was discriminated against “because of” conduct in furtherance of a False Claims Act suit.
 There must be proof that the company had knowledge about the protected activity and that its retaliation was motivated, at least in part, by the individual’s engaging in protected activity.
-An employee, contractor, or agent may bring his or her FCA retaliation claim in U.S. federal district court and has up to three years after the date of the retaliation to initiate litigation.
+An employee, contractor, or agent may bring his or her FCA retaliation claim in U.S. federal district court and have up to three years after the date of the retaliation to initiate litigation.
 See information about three defenses for criminal liability for government contractors.

-False Claims Act Retaliation Statute of Limitations
+Violations of the False Claims Act Qui Tam Retaliation Statute of Limitations

 The statute of limitations for a Qui Tam Whistleblower is either (a) six years from when the fraud is committed, or 2) three years after the United States knows or should know about the material facts, but not more than 10 years after the violation.